ShovalBenjer/Catering_Company_Management_System/README.md

-# Catering_Company_Management_System
-This repository contains the code and resources for a comprehensive Catering Company Management System.
-This system is designed to enhance and streamline the operations and event management for catering companies.
-It includes modules for managing human resources, clients, food and equipment inventory, suppliers, and the events themselves.

 # Catering Company Management System

 This repository contains the code and resources for a comprehensive Catering Company Management System.
 This system is designed to enhance and streamline the operations and event management for catering companies.
 It includes modules for managing human resources, clients, food and equipment inventory, suppliers, and the events themselves.